m-guseva/m-guseva.github.io/_portfolio/BudgetOverview.md

 The following is a step-by-step description for my specific my specific use case (some changes were made for privacy reasons 😎).
 I use two different banks so it needs a bit of combining.
 The script is made up of separate functions that do one job and then called with `main()`.

 ## Main
 This is the `main()` section of the script.
-It calls `importData()` to import the csv files from both of my banks and store it in two dataframes.
-Then, `cleanData()` cleans the dataframes by removing unnecessary columns, standardizing column names, accounting for decimal conventions and finally concatenates them to a big dataframe `finanzen`.
+It calls `importData()` which handles the import of csv files from both of my banks and stores it in two dataframes.
+Then, `cleanData()` cleans the dataframes by removing unnecessary columns, standardizing column names, accounting for decimal separation conventions and before concatenating them into a single dataframe `finanzen`.

 ```python
 def main():